Asvix-04/CAGE/README.md

 - Node.js (version 16 or above)
 - npm or yarn package manager
-- Access to an LLM API (e.g. OpenAI, Cohere, or any compatible provider)
+- Access to an LLM API (ex: OpenAI, Cohere, or any compatible provider)

 ### Installation